jdohertydev/runit/README.md

 "Run It!" is a website dedicated to listing running events.
 Runners can effortlessly find details about local running events, ask questions, and sign up directly through the platform.
 Event organisers can also use "Run It!" to post their events and manage their participant lists.

-The live version of the website can be viewed at: https://runit-jdohertydev-773091e00a18.herokuapp.com/.
+The live version of the website can be viewed at: [Run It!](https://runit-jdohertydev-773091e00a18.herokuapp.com/).

-*** INSERT IMAGE SHOWING RESPONSIVENESS***
+***INSERT IMAGE SHOWING RESPONSIVENESS***

 ## Table of Contents

-*** TO BE UPDATED ***
+***TO BE UPDATED***

 ## User Experience (UX)

 ### The Idea

-**Run it!** is designed to be a comprehensive running event listing website.
+**Run It!** is designed to be a comprehensive running event listing website.
 Users can effortlessly find free running events in their area and book their spots.
 Additionally, they can post questions about specific events, add likes, and easily contact the site webmaster.

 ### The Ideal User